Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Brick.rst

 can react on specific events immediately (closed loop) while while having other parts of the system controlled externally (open loop).

-The Brick can eitehr be powered over its USB-C connector, by the :ref:`ESP32 Power Supply <todo>` through the GPIO connector of the Brick.
+The Brick can either be powered over its USB-C connector, by the :ref:`ESP32 Power Supply <todo>` through the GPIO connector of the Brick.